Check out our Resources section for free tax guides, forms, and more!

 Missouri Income Tax

-In 2022, Missouri Governor Mike Parson signed into law legislation that reduces the state’s top income tax rate from 5.2% to 4.95% for the 2023 tax year.
-Additionally, the bottom income tax bracket will be eliminated, allowing residents to earn their first $1,000 tax-free.
-The legislation also provides for an additional .15% rate reduction if the state’s net general revenues increase by more than $175 million, decreasing the top rate to 4.8% for 2024.
+In 2022, Missouri Governor Mike Parson signed into law legislation that reduced the state’s top income tax rate from 5.2% to 4.95% for the 2023 tax year.
+Additionally, the bottom income tax bracket was eliminated, allowing residents to earn their first $1,207 tax-free.
+The legislation also provided for an additional .15% rate reduction if the state’s net general revenues increase by more than $175 million, decreasing the top rate to 4.70% for 2025.
 Should future revenues also increase by $200 million or more, an additional .1% will be shaved off the top income tax rate until it reaches 4.5%.

 If your Missouri taxable income is:The tax rate is: